TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 DataHandler basics
 ==================

-When you are using TCE from your backend applications you need to prepare two arrays of information which contain the instructions to DataHandler (:php:`\TYPO3\CMS\Core\DataHandling\DataHandler`) of what actions to perform.
+When you are using DataHandler from your backend applications you need to prepare two arrays of information which contain the instructions to DataHandler (:php:`\TYPO3\CMS\Core\DataHandling\DataHandler`) of what actions to perform.
 They fall into two categories: